Rockies vs. Braves Player Props Betting Odds

 Olson Stats

-- Matt Olson has put up 132 hits with 24 doubles, two triples, 43 home runs and 84 walks.
+- Matt Olson has collected 133 hits with 24 doubles, three triples, 43 home runs and 86 walks.
 He has driven in 112 runs with one stolen base.

-- Olson takes a four-game streak with at least one hit into this one.
-In his last five games he is batting .368 with three doubles, a walk and four RBI.
+- Olson has picked up a hit in five games in a row.
+During his last five outings he is hitting .421 with three doubles, a triple, three walks and four RBI.

 Olson Recent Games